xyecoding/my_vimrc/README.md

 - Remove any lines that reference `.vim_runtime` in your `~/.vimrc`

-# Some modify about plugins or notations
+# Some modifies or notations about plugins

 ## Vimtex